Client-Engineering-Indonesia/workshop-maybank-2025/Lab 2 - Data Integration with Streamsets/2. setup streamsets engine/README.md

-Now that you have a StreamSets account and have successfully accessed the StreamSets Control Hub portal, the next step is to deploy your engine to your virtual machine (VM).
+Now that you have a streamsets account and have successfully accessed the StreamSets Control Hub portal, the next step is to deploy your engine to your virtual machine (VM).
 In this workshop, you will be provided with a TechZone VM environment for this purpose.

 #### Streamsets Portal